ISUITDTES/Environmental_Data/README.md

 This repository provides the data of Environmental and Epidemiological modeling in the paper **Co-Benefit Environmental and Health Impact Assessment of Carbon Border Adjustments** conducted by *Huynh T. T. Tran,  Anh Phuong Ngo, Konstantinos Oikonomou,  and Hieu T. Nguyen*.

+The data comes from the open source "CO-Benefits Risk Assessment Health Impacts Screening and Mapping Tool (COBRA)" provided by the U.S. Environmental Protection Agency (EPA).

 After installing the COBRA application, the users will find the data stored in the "path_to_COBRA\COBRA\data\cobra.db" file.
 Using DB Browser (SQLite), we extract the S-R matrix for the base year 2016 and save it as a CSV file.

 For the data in the S-R matrix, we sort the S-R matrix and organize it at two levels: county-by-county and state-by-state.
 The county-level matrix will help you understand local pollutant transfers, while the state-level matrix is useful for visualizations.